 4. Geographic Focus

 VCs expect an appropriate risk-adjusted return on their investment.
-One of the ways many VCs reduce that risk is by only investing in startups with a reasonable proximity to their location.
+One of the ways many VCs reduce that risk is by only investing in startups with reasonable proximity to their location.
 This permits them to engage and coach the team, sharing their experience, and provide networking support.
-Many of the larger VCs have multiple offices which enables the portfolio company to pursue an investment from a broader range of geographic locations.
+Many of the larger VCs have multiple offices that enable the portfolio company to pursue investment from a broader range of geographic locations.
 Notwithstanding, the entrepreneur should recognize that relationships are important in this industry and that interest from one office may not automatically transfer to an office of the VC in another geography.
-Ultimately, the entrepreneur should recognize some VCs simply prefer not to invest in opportunities that, due to their distance, may be significantly inaccessible.
+Ultimately, the entrepreneur should recognize some VCs simply prefer not to invest in opportunities that, due to their distance, maybe significantly inaccessible.

 Understanding where the VC is willing to invest enables the entrepreneur to focus on those with which they have a geographic match.

 By focusing their efforts only on VCs with criteria that match their opportunity and its needs, the entrepreneurs avoid the frivolous efforts of the shotgun approach, improving the efficiency of their effort.